-This article is an introduction to a new DisplayLink feature for Hot-Desking/Hoteling Environment - Layout Provisioning.
+This article is an introduction to a new DisplayLink feature for Hot-Desking and Hoteling Environments — Layout Provisioning.

-DisplayLink is addressing this use case by enabling the DisplayLink dock to be provisioned with the correct display layout for each hot-desk.
-As hot-desks are deployed and tested by IT, they can store the correct layout configuration into the DisplayLink dock.
+DisplayLink is addressing this use case by enabling the DisplayLink dock to be provisioned with the correct display layout for each hot desk.
+As hot desks are deployed and tested by IT, the correct layout configuration can be saved to the DisplayLink dock.

-Now, when a user connects to a hot-desk for the first time, their display layout will be configured automatically by information from the dock.
-It will save time, give the user a better experience, and reduce support calls and tickets to IT.
+Now, when a user connects to a hot desk for the first time, their display layout is configured automatically with information from the dock.
+This saves time, gives the user a better experience, and reduces support calls and tickets.

 What's required to deploy the feature?